Michigan's top constitutional offices, congressional seats, and the entire state legislature will be up for election November 2018.

 US Senate: Likely democrat

 Democrat Senator Debbie Stabenow is expected to seek reelection.
 She won 50-48 in 2000, 57-41 in 2006, and 59-38 in 2012.
 She has mediocre approval ratings.
-Businesswoman Lena Epstein, a Trump campaign official, former Michigan Supreme Court justice Robert Young, and businessman John James are running.
+Former Michigan Supreme Court justice Robert Young and businessman John James are running.
+Businesswoman Lena Epstein, announced a run, and later dropped out to run for MI-11.
 Congressman Fred Upton and former state senator Randy Richardville have mentioned interest in running.
 Musician Robert Ritchie (Kid Rock) has teased an interest in running.

 Former state senator Gretchen Whitmer is the early front-runner for the D nomination.
 She faces Detroit health official Abdul Al-Sayed, who is appealing to Bernie Sanders supporters, businessman William Cobbs, and businessman Shri Thanedar.
 Macomb County Executive Mark Hackel, who is more moderate, is considering running.
 Liberal attorney Geoffrey Feiger, who was the D nominee for governor in 1998, is considering running.